gcxchange-gcechange/appsvc_fnc_sitereview/README.md

 - **hubId** - The site ID for the hub site.
 All subsites will be scanned.
 - **clientId** - The app registration client ID
 - **appOnlyId** - The app only ID created in SharePoint
+- **appOnlySiteUrl** - The SharePoint site url where you set up the app-principal. (eg https://{your-tenant}-admin.sharepoint.com/)
 - **keyVaultUrl** - The URL to the key vault containing the client and app only secrets.
 - **secretNameClient** - The name of the client secret in your key vault
 - **secretNameAppOnly** - The name of the app only secret in your key vault
 - **excludeSiteIds** - A string of site IDs seperated by commas.
 These sites will be ignored.
 - **emailSenderId** - The object ID of the user that will send emails.
-Make sure this user has a license to send email.
+Make sure this user has a license to send email
+- **adminEmail** - The admin email address where the reports will be sent
+- **inactiveDaysWarn** - The number of days of inactivity for a site to receive a warning (min 0).
+- **inactiveDaysDelete** - The number of days of inactivity for a site to be deleted (min 0).
+- **minSiteOwners** - The minimum number of owners for a site (min 0).
+- **storageThreshold** - A number 0-100 that represents when a site has reached the storage threshhold.